jernst/rasptimer/README.md

 rasptimer
 =========

-Use Raspberry Pi as a schedulable timer for GPIO hardware, configurable over the web.
+Use a Raspberry Pi as a schedulable timer for GPIO hardware, configurable over the web.
 Uses [WiringPi](http://wiringpi.com/).
 While I use it on the original Raspberry Pi, I can't think of a reason it shouldn't work on Raspberry Pi 2 or Zero.